 - Inability to urinate (when a stone blocks the urinary tract)

-The Cleveland Clinic Kidney Stone Center offers patients extracorporeal shock wave lithotripsy (SWL) as a treatment option for kidney stones.
-SWL is a noninvasive technology that uses shock waves to disintegrate kidney stones.
+The Cleveland Clinic Kidney Stone Center offers patients extracorporeal shock wave lithotripsy as a treatment option for kidney stones.
+Shock wave lithotripsy is a noninvasive technology that uses shock waves to disintegrate kidney stones.
 The stones are broken into small particles which can then pass on their own.

-During SWL, a specialized table allows urologists to localize the stone, and to simultaneously focus shock waves on it.
+During shock wave lithotripsy, a specialized table allows urologists to localize the stone, and to simultaneously focus shock waves on it.
 The procedure takes approximately one hour and patients are generally discharged from the hospital a few hours after the treatment.

 Most kidney stone patients are eligible for SWL, although some are not suitable candidates.
 Factors such as size, location and number of stones, height, weight, pregnancy and heart problems may indicate the need for a different treatment such as laser or ultrasound.

 Drinking enough liquids each day helps to keep your urine “diluted”.
 This greatly reduces the chances of forming kidney stones.
-Drink 10-12 cups of liquids each day.
+Drink 8 to 10 cups of liquids each day.
 At least half of the liquid you drink should be water.
 The other liquids could be any beverages you like - juice, milk, coffee, or flavored beverages.
 Drink alcohol only in moderation or not at all.

 Important: Drink at least one cup of liquid at bedtime.

 Reduce, or keep to a minimum, the amount of salt that you eat:

 - Reduce or don’t use salt in cooking